mxschmitt/action-tmate/README.md

     steps:
     - name: Display SSH command
       run: |
-        echo "Connect to the tmate session with:" echo ${{ needs.setup-tmate.outputs.ssh-command }}
+        # Send a Slack message to someone telling them they can ssh to ${{ needs.setup-tmate.outputs.ssh-address }}
 ```

 ## Without sudo